 Do you have any recommendations for taking the hassle out of Christmas Day cooking?

 The secret here is all in the preparation.
 I suggest preparing all your vegetables the day before so that they’re ready to be cooked.
 You can also prep the turkey by boning the legs and preparing the crown so they’re ready for the oven.
 By sticking to the simple things there’s less fuss and really delicious food.
 For a starter, in my opinion nothing beats a good old-fashioned prawn cocktail.

 What’s your favourite canapé to serve at a Christmas party?

 I love smoked salmon blinis served with a chilled glass of Champagne.
 We don’t have food like that very often in my house but Christmas is the perfect time for these canapés, and they’re quick and easy to make.

 I’ve worked every Christmas Day since I was 15 so that’s my tradition!
-When I get home after work thought that’s my time to be with my family and enjoy delicious food.
-If I was at home on Christmas day, I definitely wouldn’t be doing the cooking!
+When I get home after work though that’s my time to be with my family and enjoy delicious food.
+If I were at home on Christmas Day I definitely wouldn’t be doing the cooking!

 GIFTS & EXPERIENCES